Constantine-Quantum-Tech/qff22-qrng/README.md

 For this challenge, you are asked to:

-1. Write a paragraph to explain how you can use quantum to generate a random bitstring.
+1. Write a paragraph to explain how can you use a quantum system/concept to generate a random bitstring.

-2. Implement the ideas that you came up with in the above paragraphs by coding a quantum circuit in Qiskit and execute it on a simulator `qasm_simulator`.
+2. Implement the ideas that you came up with in the above paragraph by coding a quantum circuit in Qiskit and execute it on a simulator `qasm_simulator`.

 3. Try to execute your circuit on a fake noisy backend.
 What do you observe?
 Compare the results you got from the simulator and from the fake noisy backend (you can use a metric called `entropy`).
 Can you explain the difference?